dmoisset/s5/README.md

 ## Get started!

-If you want to learn more, you can follow with the [Table of Contents](TOC.md)
+If you want to learn more, you can follow with the [Table of Contents](TOC.md).
+It is organized to be read in order